N2 (South Africa): N2 Wild Coast Toll Route (N2WCTR)

-As of 2021, the road signs on the section of the R61 from Port Shepstone to Port Edward have already been changed to signs indicating the N2, indicating that this road from the Oribi Toll Plaza in Port Shepstone southwards will officially no-longer be designated as the R61.
+As of 2021, the road signs on the section of the R61 from Port Shepstone to Port Edward have already been changed to signs indicating the N2, indicating that this road from the Oribi Toll Plaza (Marburg Interchange) in Port Shepstone southwards will officially no-longer be designated as the R61.

 Also, as of August 2024, parts of the road in the Eastern Cape are under construction, including Package 4 and Package 5.
-The Msikaba Bridge is expected to be completed by the end of 2025 while the Mtentu Bridge, after several delays, is expected to be completed by the end of 2027.
+The Msikaba Bridge, after several delays, is expected to be completed in 2029 while the Mtentu Bridge, after several delays, is expected to be completed by the end of 2027.

+On 10 March 2026, it was reported that construction of the Msikaba and Mtentu bridges was facing renewed delays, credited to unforeseen circumstances revolving around geotechnical, slope-stability and drainage issues for the Mtentu Bridge and the partial collapse of the steel fabrication sector in South Africa for the Msikaba Bridge.

 Opposition and criticism

 South Africa's national road agency, SANRAL, also initially planned to do some work on the existing 100 km section of the N2 highway from Port Shepstone to Durban as part of this project, including installing toll plazas at Park Rynie (midway between Port Shepstone and Durban; just north of the R612 off-ramp) and at Isipingo (in the southern part of Durban; where the Durban Outer Ring Road begins).

 SANRAL received opposition from the eThekwini Metropolitan Municipality council as well as several businesses in the area over the proposed Isipingo Toll Plaza due to concerns over expenses for drivers in Durban South and traffic in the same area.
-Those businesses also didn't want any toll plazas found within KwaZulu-Natal to be used to finance the construction of the new greenfields section of road (between Port St. Johns and the C. H. Mitchell Bridge), which is in a different province (Eastern Cape).
+Those businesses also didn't want any toll plazas found within KwaZulu-Natal to be used to finance the construction of the new greenfields section of road (between Ndwalane near Port St. Johns and the C. H. Mitchell Bridge), which is in a different province (Eastern Cape).

 Several companies in the area, led by Toyota South Africa, took SANRAL to court, and the proposed Isipingo tollgate was cancelled.
 The decision was made to scrap the plan to build any toll gate on the KwaZulu-Natal section of the Wild Coast Highway, which meant that the plan to construct a toll plaza at Park Rynie was also cancelled.

 The Amadiba Crisis Committee (ACC) has also expressed issues with the planned road and the Wild Coast region in which the road is to pass through, stating that it would divide the communal farming and grazing lands.
 They advised SANRAL to reroute the proposed section between the C. H. Mitchell Bridge and the Mtentu Bridge inland, away from the coastline.
 They held a protest in October 2024 at the Mtentu Bridge site.